 Access your money

 Want to withdraw your money?
-It usually takes us about 10 to 12 working days to sell your investments and transfer the proceeds into your bank account.
+It usually takes 10 working days to sell your investments and pay a withdrawal to your nominated UK bank account.

 Your online security is our number one priority.
 When you log in using your email and password, you’ll also verify yourself with your smartphone or tablet.
 This additional security should give you greater peace of mind.